Tax deductions can save self-employed therapists money. But if you don’t know what qualifies as a write off, you’ll miss out.

 - Depreciation on the vehicle

 Whatever method you use to deduct vehicle expenses, be sure to keep detailed records.
+Read more about deducting business mileage.

 The cost of membership in a professional organization, like the American Counseling Association, is tax deductible.